umbrand/brand/README.md

 ### Saving data in Redis with minimal latency

 By default, Redis is configured to periodically [save](https://redis.io/topics/persistence).
-Given that RANDS can be processing a great deal of information quickly, the background save procedures will result in significant latencies in real-time decoding.
+Given that BRAND can be processing a great deal of information quickly, the background save procedures will result in significant latencies in real-time decoding.

 One option is to simply remove the `save` configuration parameters in the `.conf` file.
 However, if Redis is terminated using SIGTERM or SIGINT, then the [default behavior of writing to disk](https://redis.io/topics/signals) does not occur.
 To get around this, write something like `save NNN 1` in the configuration file, where NNN is a number much bigger than how long you ever expect to run your session.
 This way, Redis will gracefully exit and save your data to disk.